Prestonexe/Prestonexe/README.md

 - Hi, I’m @Prestonexe!
 I'm 20 and from Fort Worth, TX.
 - I am currently self teaching myself Javascript!
-(Started 6/11/2021)
+(Restarted 4/24/2022)
 - I'll be posting all my projects here, any and all criticism is welcome and appreciated.
 - Currently using code academy to learn!
 - I am also tracking my progress and goals on my Github.